dobachi/PresentationTemplate/TROUBLESHOOTING.en.md

 # If using pip
 pip install graphviz

-# Or reinstall all dependencies
+# Or reinstall all dependencies (from pyproject.toml)
-uv pip install -r requirements.txt
+uv pip install -e .
 ```

 ### Error: "Graphviz executable not found" or "FileNotFoundError"